ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 ## Hugging Face

+We also provide these benchmarks through HuggingFace Hub: https://huggingface.co/katarinagresova

 If you are used to using Hugging Face dataset, you can use this option to access Genomic Benchmarks.
 See [How_To_Use_Datasets_From_HF.ipynb](notebooks/How_To_Use_Datasets_From_HF.ipynb) for a guide.

 ## Structure of package